susanev/uw-stars-cse/exploring-cs/lessons/week2/exercises/face.md

 * The different parts of your face should be structured into functions, for similar facial parts use parameters within your functions
 * Use the sound library, along with variables and conditionals to make your face interactive

-### Submission
-Make sure your code is indented correctly and that most of your lines of code have a comment, then each partner should add this project to their Github portfolio.

 ### Reference
 [Bla Bla Bla](https://vimeo.com/22245914) by Lorenzo Bravi